chintamanichavan/chintamanichavan/README.md

 ### What do I do apart from technology

-I love listening rock music🎵, also up for a tennis game in my free time.
+I love listening rock music🎵, and I am an avid Cricket fan.
+Also up for a tennis game in my free time.

 ### Other Interests
 As the computer science domain is so vast and there are many applications in other fields.
 I am trying to explore few of them.
 Recently, I started exploring Artificial Intelligence and Machine Learning and I am loving it.